 Transglutaminases are enzymes that in nature trigger the formation of an isopeptide bond between γ-carboxamide groups of glutamine residue side chains and the ε-amino groups of lysine residue side chains with subsequent release of ammonia.
 Lysine and glutamine residues are bound to a peptide or a protein so that this cross-linking or intramolecular reaction can take place.
 Bonds formed by this substance exhibit high resistance to proteolytic degradation.

-Transglutaminase for Dairy Industries
+Transglutaminase Enzyme for Dairy Industries

-- When cheese is made, transglutaminase helps in Increasing and improving the texture.
+- When cheese is made, the transglutaminase enzyme helps in Increasing and improving the texture.
 It also helps in reducing syneresis, increasing the final cheese production by up to 15-20%, It reduces and eliminates the addition of proteins, standardizing and proving cost-effective.

-Transglutaminase for Meat Processing Industries
+Transglutaminase Enzyme for Meat Processing Industries

-- Transglutaminase is widely used in the meat industry transglutaminase preparations facilitate the strongest coherence of a meat block without the need for heat processing or the addition of salt or phosphates.
+- Transglutaminase enzyme is widely used in the meat industry transglutaminase preparations facilitate the strongest coherence of a meat block without the need for heat processing or the addition of salt or phosphates.
 It Improves the texture while standardizing the final product, Facilitates the elimination of phosphates and caseinates, and enhances the final texture in low sodium products.